Test and exam accommodation processes

 - You must submit copies of the test at least five business days before the test day.
 If you experience delays, please email firstname.lastname@example.org.

-- If we don’t receive the test copies three business days before the test day, you’re responsible to provide the accommodations for the test or midterm.
-We’ll provide a finalized class accommodation schedule report.
+- If we do not receive the test copies five business days before the test day, you are responsible to provide the accommodations for the test or midterm.
+We will provide a finalized class accommodation schedule report.

 Snow day cancellations

-If a midterm class test or instructor exam is cancelled due to a university snow day closure, it’s the student’s responsibility to follow up with you to reschedule.
+If a midterm class test or instructor exam is cancelled due to a university snow day closure, it is the student’s responsibility to follow up with you to reschedule.
 We ask that you email email@example.com with the plans to reschedule.

 The Office of the Registrar arranges all accommodations for students with disabilities writing exams under the Registrar’s administration.
 The Registrar will confirm with you the date, time and location of the test.
 You’re responsible to attend the exam or provide contact information to answer questions in a timely fashion.